DarrienG/terminal-typeracer-mirror/docs/supported-languages.md

 All lines after the first 2 lines will be ignored.

-You may make as many files and folders as you like, however it is important no files and folders other than the ones above specified are added.
+You may make as many files and folders as you like, however it is important no files other than the ones above specified are added and all folders only have valid quotes in them.

 Once you've completed that, let's move onto the next step.